-The applicant is not proposing to install street frontage improvements, remove significant trees, or is proposing other on-site grading activities with this Minor Partition application.
+The applicant is required to install street frontage improvements.
+There is a significant tree at the southwest corner which is close to the improvement area.
+Other than that tree, no significant trees will be impacted and no other on-site grading activities are proposed near the trees with this Minor Partition application.
 As required, when building permits are requested for development of a dwelling and associated site improvements on Parcel 2, a grading plan will be submitted meeting the standards of this section.

-- 3. Any proposed infrastructure Improvements that address those Identified in the City Transportation System Plan. - 4.
+- 3. Any proposed infrastructure improvements that address those identified in the City Transportation System Plan. - 4.
 Any proposed bicycle or pedestrian paths.
 The location of proposed transit stops.

-The attached Preliminary Site Plan indicates that the applicant is not proposing to install frontage improvements along Walling Circle.
-The applicant is proposing to provide a fee-in-lieu of installing roadway improvements to meet City Transportation System Plan standards.
+The attached Tentative Plan indicates that the applicant is required to install frontage improvements along Walling Circle and Willamette Drive.
+The applicant is proposing to provide a fee-in-lieu of installing roadway improvements on the site's Willamette Drive frontage to meet City Transportation System Plan standards.
 The subject site is not located on a transit route, and the applicant is not proposing bicycle or pedestrian paths with the development.